Wambosa/spatula/README.md

 ## System Requirements
-_Since this code challenge is scoped down, docker and awscli represent a method of complex local dependency mocking.
+_Since this code challenge is scoped down, docker and localstack represent a method of complex local dependency mocking.
 These are especially useful for localized integration testing.
 An example will be provided that utilizes a complex dependency (database), but is not required._